Conservative. Effective. Experienced.

 Judge Slaughter has disposed of thousands of felony criminal cases and has presided over hundreds of felony criminal jury trials.
 These cases have ranged from state jail felonies to first-degree felonies and capital murder.
 Judge Slaughter has rendered punishments ranging from deferred adjudication for first-time offenders capable of rehabilitation to 99 years in prison for repeat offenders and child predators.

 Before serving as a judge, Michelle was a highly-accomplished attorney.
 She worked several years for large international law firms and started her own successful law practice – The Slaughter Law Firm, PLLC in Houston, Texas.
+As an attorney, Michelle litigated highly-complex cases in state and federal courts across the State of Texas and in other states.
+She tried cases to judges and juries in state and federal courts and took cases up on appeal in both state and federal appellate courts.
 Her excellent work as an attorney earned her the distinction of “Rising Star” in the Super Lawyers edition of Texas Monthly Magazine1. – an honor bestowed on only 2.5% of all Texas attorneys.

 Judge Slaughter is a second-generation native Texan, born in Fort Worth, Texas.
 She is happily married to her best friend and college sweetheart, Ed Walsh, a NASA engineer.
 Together they have two beautiful daughters, Hazel (age 9) and Laila (age 7), a Great Pyrenees rescue dog, Dagney, and two rescue cats, Pinky and Sal.
 The family attends church at Clear Creek Community Church in League City, Texas where Judge Slaughter has spent several years volunteering as a greeter.